elsom25/jcmcginnis-2022/_drafts/organizational_changelog.md

 permalink: /blog/org-changelog/

 categories:  ["Leadership"]
-description: For better change, remember where you came from and how you got to today.
+description: Change is always coming, so you better be ready for it.

 image:     "/assets/img/org-changelog.webp"
 ---

-Building teams and organizations adaptable to change is a critical skill for leaders.
-Yet, how do you monitor progress?
-How do you ensure your adjustments make the intended impact?

-## Why care about the past?
+Leaders must build teams and organizations that are not just receptive to change, but thrive on it.
+Yet change is hard.
+It's hard to track, hard to understand, and hard to manage.
+But it doesn't have to be.

+## The importance of remembering

 > “Those who cannot remember the past are condemned to repeat it.”
 >
 > – George Santayana, The Life of Reason, 1905.

-Recalling your origins is crucial, and it's so easy to overlook or forget.
-Humans generally don't remember the past well; near universally colouring it by our current moods and losing critical details.
+Forgetting our origins is a common human oversight.
+Our memory is selective, often influenced by current circumstances, which leads to a loss of valuable insights gained through experience.
+And how can we know we're moving forward if we don't know where we've been?

 But remembering is not just important — it's essential.
 It's how we can see the incredible progress we've made, learn from our mistakes, and build on our wins.
 Its how we can see the forrest from the trees; remaining grounded so we can focus on what truly matters.

-## Treating your organization like a product
+## Your organization is a living product

 Consider your organization a living **product** — one that grows, changes, and adapts, with its own history, present, and future.
 It has a personality, culture, and purpose; it is not static but dynamic.

 And how do we track changes to a product? **Version numbers** and **changelogs** that go hand-in-hand.

-### Organization versioning
+### Mechanics of organization versioning

 Whatever format works for you is the right choice.
 But I'm a fan of [Semantic Versioning](https://semver.org/) as a base.
 It's simple, clear, and easy to understand.
-And it's a great way to communicate the scale of changes.
-Some tunes to make it fit better for humans:
+It communicates magnitude clearly.
+And it's easy to adapt to orgs:

-- **Major** aka fundamental adjustments.
+- **Major versions** signal fundamental change.
 These are the big shifts that change the way you work with wide-reaching impact.
 Think significant reorgs, pivots in purpose, or overhauls in operations.
-- **Minor** aka additions.
+- **Minor version** signal non-disruptive additions.
 These are meaningful additions to how you work, but don't dramatically change what already exists.
 Think new teams, new product bet, or an emergent operating default.
-- **Patch** aka tune ups.
-These are minor tune-ups and really about staying honest on change.
-I don't use this often, but it's there when you need it.

-### Changelog

-A changelog is a record of changes made to a system.
-It's a way to track what's been done, why it was done, and what the impact was.
-It's a way to remember where you came from and how you got to today.

-For an organization, value both ease-of-consumption and ease-of-maintenance.
-If this is hard to keep up, it won't be kept up.
-And if it's hard to read, it won't be read.
-Start simple: a bullet-point list in a shared document is a great start.
+- **Patches** are for tune ups.
+Not often necessary, but available when it helps.

+### Role of a changelog

+Consider a changelog your organizational memoir — a tool to chronicle adjustments, rationalize decisions, and underscore impacts.
+It’s a testament to your growth journey, meant to be both user-friendly and simple to maintain.
+A straightforward, easily accessible record ensures that this practice enhances transparency and collective memory.

-Make sure it's a tool for you too, not just for your org.
-Think historical bookmarks (there's so little we do that is truly novel), context for new hires, or consolidation of other docs.
+Start simple: a bullet-point list in a shared document.
+Keep it alive, changing as you go.
+And make it a tool for you too (not just for your org).
+Think historical bookmarks, context for new hires, or consolidation of other docs.

-## What to include?
+## What's this look like?

 In documenting your organization's "versions," focus on: